Cost Baseline 101: How It Helps Control Project Costs

 • External Factors: Market fluctuations in material costs or unforeseen events can disrupt the accuracy of your baseline.

-The Role of the Cost Baseline in Controlling Project Costs (H2)
+What Is the Role of the Cost Baseline in Controlling Project Costs

 The primary function of the cost baseline is to provide a reference point to control project costs.
 Here’s how it does that:

 • Variance Analysis: A cost baseline allows you to compare actual costs with the planned budget through variance analysis.
-If you find significant variances, you can take corrective action to bring costs back in line.
+If you find significant variances, you can take corrective action to bring costs back in line in your variation register.

 • Earned Value Management (EVM): This method integrates scope, cost, and schedule baselines to assess project performance and predict future outcomes.
 With EVM, you can gauge how efficiently your project uses its resources relative to the cost baseline project management.